pen-pi/hid-keyboard-emulator/README.md

 This script must be run once to create the fake hid device.
 Will ussualy load the device under `/dev/hidg0`.
-This scrupt must be run as `root`.
+This script must be run as `root`.

 # Executing at Boot
 To execute this command at boot we can execute the script by invoking it inside of `/etc.rc.local`.